intelia-agility/mlspecialisation/usecase2/README.md

 This is a crucial aspect of data analysis.
 When there is a significant correlation between data imbalance and target values, we may need to apply various approaches to address it.
 One way is to down-sample the popular category levels, while another solution is to up-sample the unpopular category levels.
 We can also use other machine learning models to generate synthetic data to make the data less biased.

 At this stage, we didn't find the data imbalance strongly linked to very different target values.
 Thus, it is not necessary to treat the imbalance issue.
+That makes the data preparation process simpler.
 We'll double-check our decision with the model training outcome.
-If we find the trained model performs badly because of the data imbalance, we will still have to fix it.
+If we find the trained model performs badly because of the data imbalance, we will still have to apply methods to remediate the imbalanced data.

 <p float="left">
 <img src="./images/pd1.png" alt="drawing" width="261" style="border: 2px solid  gray;"/>